flojoy-ai/docs/docs/instruments-wiki/Miscellaneous/Buffer/Buffer.md

         self.write(":TRAC:FEED:CONT NEV")
 ```

 This script defines a class `KeithleyBuffer` that implements the basic buffering capability found in many Keithley instruments.
-It uses Pymeasure's `Instrument` class to communicate with the instrument.

-The class has various methods to configure, control, and retrieve data from the buffer.
-For example, `config_buffer` is used to configure the buffer with a specified number of points and delay. `wait_for_buffer` blocks the program until the buffer is full or a timeout is reached. `buffer_data` returns a numpy array of values from the buffer.

-Note that this script only provides the code and explanations for the provided code.
+It provides methods to configure the buffer, check if the buffer is full, wait for the buffer to fill, retrieve the buffer data, start, reset, stop, and disable the buffer.

+Note: The script assumes that you have already installed the `pymeasure` package.

 </TabItem>
 </Tabs>